 Applicants can only apply for one award.
 There are several Postgraduate Awards available each year.
 The All Disciplines Award is by far the most competitive, so it's important to apply for an Award that best fits your experience and interests.

 Choosing a US university

 Selection committees and interview panels will be looking for clear reasons for selecting your US university preference.
 We expect candidates to conduct a thorough university search and to identify institutions that are a strong fit for their academic, personal and professional goals.

-Applications for the academic year 2020-21 competition are now closed.
-Applications will re-open in August 2020 and will follow the below instructions.
+Applications are open until 9 November 2020, 5pm GMT.
+Please follow the instructions below to apply.
 If you are interested in applying for the British Friends of Harvard Business School Award, please visit this page.